labthings/picamerax/docs/fov.rst

 MMAL
 ====

-The MMAL layer below picamera provides a greatly simplified interface to the camera firmware running on the GPU.
+The MMAL layer below picamerax provides a greatly simplified interface to the camera firmware running on the GPU.
 Conceptually, it presents the camera with three "ports": the **still port**, the **video port**, and the **preview port**.
-The following sections describe how these ports are used by picamera and how they influence the camera's behaviour.
+The following sections describe how these ports are used by picamerax and how they influence the camera's behaviour.

 The Still Port